atheriel/rtrace-proposal/isc-proposal.md

   - Release of version 0.1 of the proposed MVP library, command-line program, and R package.

-  - Release of the MVP artifacts with support for Windows and Docker.
+  - Release of the MVP artifacts with support for Docker.

+  - Release of the MVP artifacts with support for Windows.

   - Release of the MVP artifacts with support for mixed-mode R and C/C++ stack sampling.